johnmcraig/blazor-book-manager/README.md

 The Book Store does not yet contain login/logout, registration, and authentication, but will be needed once the project grows in scope to actually sell books online.

-Paging and filtering is currently in the pipeline and should be implemented within the year (*maybe*... this is a guesstimate).
+Paging is currently in the pipeline and should be implemented within the year (*maybe*...).